mjbradvica/personal-website-articles/2022/avoid-component-events-in-vue.md

 ## Overview

-Component events in Vue allow you to emit a customer event to the parent.
+Component events in Vue allow you to emit a custom event from a child component.

 ```typescript
 <button @click=$emit('myEvent')>Im A Button</button>